 It is important to note that splash pages are often a permanent feature of a website.
 A business might consistently have new events or products to highlight to its users.
 Or, in the case of an alcohol company, the brand is regulated by law to permanently screen online users based on age.
 And another thing: Website splash pages always have a very specific call-to-action (CTA).

 Easily confused with splash pages, landing pages’ purpose is, comparatively, temporary.
 A landing page is a standalone and complete web page created specifically for marketing campaigns.
 It is the “landing point” after a visitor clicks on an email, social media, or Google Ads link.
 The goal of your landing page CTA is always to increase the conversion rate of landing marketing campaigns while minimizing the cost of lead or sale acquisition.
-Landing pages have different conversion goals, which mainly include:
+Different types of landing pages have different conversion goals, which mainly include:

 e-Commerce product or service promotions